So why own a radio scanner? The terms a radio scanner

 The first scanners were slow, bulky and expensive.
 Today, modern

-Scanners are often used to control police, fire and emergency medical services.
-Radio scanning plays an important role in the areas of journalism and criminal investigation, as well as in the recreation of many people around the world.
+I will use radio scanners to monitor control police, fire and emergency medical services.
+Radio scanning plays an important role in the areas of journalism and criminal investigation, as well as recreation.

 Fundamentals of the Radio scanner